Woodmatters Covid-19 Protocol

 - Wash hands before handling food and equipment, and ensure frequent cleaning of surfaces.

-- Allow the maximum number of participants within government regulations, that can reasonably follow social distancing guidelines (where they can stay 2 metres apart from other participants or ‘one metre plus’ where 2 metres is not viable).
-Woodmatters activities mostly come under the workplace, education, training, youth groups or activities guidance and do not constitute a 'social' situation so are exempt from the current 6 people maximum limit (14th Sept 2020)
+- Allow the maximum number of participants within government regulations for that particular activity, that can reasonably follow social distancing guidelines (where they can stay 2 metres apart from other participants or ‘one metre plus’ where 2 metres is not viable).
+Woodmatters activities mostly come under the workplace, education, training, youth groups or activities, or volunteering guidance and do not constitute a 'social' situation so are exempt from the current 6 people maximum limit.
+In situations where a group activity is not exempt then the 'Rule of 6' will be adhered to (2 Dec 2020)

 Courses on School Sites: